The auditorium at Chaparral High School was set up to accommodate 430 people on Thursday.

 But only about 60 parents, students or teachers — not counting members of the media and event staff — showed up to discuss the Clark County School District’s draft policy aimed at preventing improper staff-student relationships.

-Given the issue’s prominence — 13 employees have been arrested for sexual misconduct with students since July — where were the parents?
+Given the issue’s prominence — 13 employees have been arrested and accused of sexual misconduct with students since July — where were the parents?

 Lackluster parent involvement is nothing new for the district, although certain hot-button topics occasionally draw a crowd.

-“I’m not blaming parents,” said School Board President Deanna Wright.
+“I’m not blaming parents,” School Board President Deanna Wright said.
 “I’m just saying we have for years continued to try to work with the media, social media, online presence, all kinds of things, and we just can’t seem to be able to get parents’ attention.”

 Take, for example, the annual districtwide surveys sent home this school year: Parents completed and returned 21,906 of them, according to the district’s Pledge of Achievement website.
 That’s slightly less than 7 percent of the roughly 321,000 students in the district.